-- Appropriate segregation of duties across all functions - Systems access controls - Four-eyes oversight of all key areas - Regular management accounting process including reconciliations and checks - Business Continuity and Disaster Recovery Plans - All outsourced arrangements conducted under formal agreements and in accordance with the Outsourcing Policy and GFSC Outsourcing requirements - Ongoing oversight and regular audits of outsourced service providers - All material contracts reviewed by the ARL General Counsel on behalf of AICL - Appropriate reporting to ACGL on all relevant matters to enable oversight - Business plans and budgets reviewed quarterly - Appropriate governance structures, including quarterly Board meetings - Review of management information to ensure good customer outcomes are achieved
+- Appropriate segregation of duties across all functions - Systems access controls - Four-eyes oversight of all key areas - Regular management accounting process including reconciliations and checks - Business Continuity and Disaster Recovery Plans - All outsourced arrangements conducted under formal agreements and in accordance with the Outsourcing Policy and GFSC Outsourcing requirements - Ongoing oversight and regular audits of outsourced service providers - All material contracts reviewed by the ARL General Counsel on behalf of AICL - Appropriate reporting to ACGL on all relevant matters to enable oversight - Business plans and budgets reviewed quarterly - Appropriate governance structures, including quarterly Board meetings - Review of management information to ensure good customer outcomes are achieved - Conduct Risk template completed by all MGAs as part of the Consumer Duty oversight - Ongoing discussions to ensure compliance with Operational Resilience when the regulations come into force indirectly stress tested through other risks, such as a credit down-grade of the inter-company Quota Share partners.

 Operational risk is included in the Standard Formula.
 However, as part of its ORSA process, AICL also considers those areas of operational risk which may not be adequately covered, such as loss of a service provider and assesses its impact on the capital position.
-In addition, operational risk is indirectly stress tested through other risks, such as a credit down-grade of the inter-company Quota Share partners.
+In addition, operational risk is